ubuygold/FiveSim_TS/README.md

 ## Contributing
 Huge thank you to the creators of 5sim.
 The API endpoints are extremely easy to use and thought I would do my part and upload a basic wrapper around the endpoints.
 Please contact me for any requested changes or updates.
 Forked from [nickpick42/FiveSim](https://github.com/nickpick42/FiveSim).
-Added TS Support for testing.
+Added TS Support for testing(by me).
 Make an issue if not work.

 ## License